akashsr04/Rock-Paper-Scissors/README.md

-# Rock-Paper-Scissors Game 🎮
+# Rock-Paper-Scissors

 A Python-based Rock-Paper-Scissors game that uses YOLO for object recognition and OpenCV for real-time camera input.
+It is not visually appeasing as it was made as a hobby project.
 Play against the computer and see who wins!

 ---

-## 🚀 Features
+## Features
 - Real-time object detection using YOLO.
 - Interactive camera-based gameplay.

 ---

-## 💻 Installation
+## Installation

 1. Clone the repository, Install requirements and run Detector.py file :
    ```bash